Thomas Westwell

 Tom welcomes instructions in all of Chambers’ core practice areas, with specialisms in employment and personal injury work.
 Tom appears regularly in courts and tribunals and has a thriving advisory practice.
-He has recently appeared in the Supreme Court in Griffiths v TUI (led by Robert Weir KC and Stephen Cottrell), an important case about expert evidence and the duty to cross-examine.
+He appeared for the successful claimant in the Supreme Court in Griffiths v TUI (led by Robert Weir KC and Stephen Cottrell), a landmark case about fairness and the duty to cross-examine.

 In 2019-20, Tom was the judicial assistant to Lord Wilson and Lord Burrows at the Supreme Court.
 In that role Tom was involved in several leading cases in his areas of practice, and gained valuable insights which he now draws on as an advocate and adviser.